Send some poems to a friend - the love thought that counts!

 About the Poem

-The Winter of 1998 was the first time in over two decades that I found myself immobilized by heavy snow of Michigan.
+The Winter of 1998 was the first time in over two decades that I found myself immobilized by the heavy snow of Michigan.
 For three very long days.
 One result of that enforced isolation was a poem called Winter's Threads.

 Not being one to repeat past mistakes (I much prefer the excitement of making new ones), I packed my motor home the day after Christmas, 1999, with the intention of spending winter in California.
 I made it only as far as Louisiana, where I stopped to visit family (and instead became involved with family).
 Nonetheless, I stayed warm, renewed some familial bonds, and learned I'm really not very well suited to the travelling life.